dacr/test-web-project/README.md

 # test-web-project

-a very simple web project that depends on test-dep.
+a very simple web project that depends on test-dep and to be build with SBT.
 It is scalatra based and you can generate a war application.

 ## Basic usage